 Now Violet Evergarden is a good anime.
 By a lot of people’s standards it is a great anime.
 Even though I didn’t like it very much I will absolutely confirm that the animation is truly fluid and beautiful and the direction is lovely.
 But none of that made me want to keep watching it when I felt no reason to care about the main character two and a half-episodes in.

-Similarly I did watch and enjoyed both Kenja no Mago and Midnight Occult Civil Servants during the Spring anime season.
+Similarly I did watch and enjoyed both Kenja no Mago and Midnight Occult Civil Servants when they aired.
 Neither of these are particularly well animated.
 Actually you could argue that both are pretty rough looking with a lot of off-model character shots and way too many scenes with characters standing or sitting very still with practically no animation at all.
 Throw in the fact that Midnight Occult Civil Servants is also pretty dark and dull to look at and we are not talking about two anime that could be praised for their efforts in visuals, direction or animation.

 Now in an ideal world we could have it all.
 We could have stories we enjoy, with characters we care about, while the visuals and animation blow us away with their polish and shine.
 Unfortunately we don’t live in that world and considering the speed at which anime episodes are made it seems unlikely we’ll ever really live in a world where every show aims for excellence.

 That doesn’t necessarily mean we won’t enjoy what we get in the meantime.

 I know for some viewers an anime not having good animation is a deal breaker.
 I recently read a review where someone dropped a show after multiple issues with the shot composition and perspectives.
 And there’s no problem with someone doing that.
 Because we’re all watching anime to be entertained and if poor animation makes something painful for you to watch then you aren’t going to be very entertained.